Canonical · Category Definition

 Instances and Implementations

-Specific systems may implement the principles of this category.
+Specific structures may operationalize the principles of this category.

-These systems represent instances of the category, not the category itself.
+These structures represent instances of the category, not the category itself.

 No implementation defines the category.

-Implementations may vary in architecture, technology, and scope while remaining aligned with the underlying principle.
+Instances may vary in structure, technology, and scope while remaining aligned with the underlying principle.

 9. Relationship to the Existence-First Principle